Duddingston

+Duddingston Village boasts stunning period property, many of which are listed.
+In addition to fine period homes, it houses many points of interest including Dr Neil’s Garden, The Sheepsheid and Duddingston Kirk.

+Nestled under Arthur’s Seat, the tranquil village of Duddingston is highly sought after by period property lovers and is a popular tourist destination.

 Origins and etymology

 The estate wherein Duddingston Village now lies was first recorded in lands granted to the Tironensian monks of Kelso Abbey by David I of Scotland between 1136 and 1147, and is described as stretching from the Crag (from Craggenmarf, an old name for Arthur's Seat) to the Magdalene Bridge.
 Herbert, the first Abbot at Kelso granted the lands of Easter and Wester Duddingston to Reginald de Bosco for an annual rent of 10 merks.

 This land grant included the settlement known by the name of Treverlen or Traverlin, in the western part of it; this being the oldest known name of the village and estates that eventually became known as Duddingston.
 There are several possibilities for the etymology of "Treverlen":